- About

 Scouts, in teams of 2, have to plan their routes, walk them over two days, carrying their equipment, tent and food.
 They pass through various check points and their progress is monitored along the route.
-Chase teams and mobile units support are a key part of this support.
+Scouts will need to train in all the skills required to complete the hike.

 Overnight camp is normally on a recognised Scout Campsite